 The United States District Court for the Northern District of California has established a reentry court program for certain individuals on federal post-conviction supervision.
-The first court will be established in San Francisco, and Magistrate Judge Joseph Spero will preside.
-The court meets every two weeks.
-Additional reentry courts may be established in the district in the future.
+Court is held every two weeks in San Francisco, with Magistrate Judges Joseph C. Spero and Laurel Beeler presiding and twice monthly in Oakland, with Senior District Judge Saundra B. Armstrong and Magistrate Judge Donna M. Ryu presiding.

 The San Francisco reentry court focuses on individuals who are at high risk of violating the conditions of their supervision and who also have a documented history of substance abuse.
-Ideally, participants will be identified while they are in custody so that they may participate in the program immediately upon their release.
+The Oakland reentry court is based on slightly different criteria, but also targets individuals at high risk of violating the conditions of their supervision.
+Participants are selected while in custody so that they may participate in the program immediately upon their release.
 Individuals who are on supervised release or on probation may also be eligible.
-Participants must agree to participate and be accepted into the program.
-The program lasts at least one year, and successful completion results in a one-year reduction of the term of supervision.
+Participants must agree to participate and must be accepted into the program.
+The program lasts at least one year; successful completion results in a one-year reduction of the term of supervision.
 To be eligible to participate in the reentry court, individuals must satisfy the criteria on the list attached to the Interagency Agreement.

 Any attorney, Assistant United States Attorney, Assistant Federal Public Defender, probation officer or judge may refer a defendant to the Probation Department for possible inclusion in the program.
 A referral form can be found attached to the Interagency Agreement.
 Referral forms should be sent to the United States Probation office in San Francisco.
 The Probation Department will determine whether the applicants satisfy the objective eligibility criteria and will recommend participants to the Reentry court team, which will accept eligible participants on a space-available basis.

-Please consult Magistrate Judge Spero's weekly court calendar for upcoming Reentry Court dates.
+Please consult Magistrate Judge Spero's weekly court calendar for upcoming Reentry Court dates in San Francisco.